Gravitational waves from cosmic strings in LISA: reconstruction pipeline and physics interpretation: Results on the reconstruction of the signal

-Our tests up to this point have been done by injecting a signal using some model with fixed parameters, then fitting the signal using that same model.
+Moreover, our tests up to this point have been done by injecting a signal using some model with fixed parameters, and then fitting the signal using that same model.
 This is a good test of the reconstruction capabilities, but may not be entirely accurate to the real situation of fitting an unknown cosmic string background with a template.
-Model uncertainties and approximations made in creating the SGWBs used here mean that the true string signal will likely be slightly different from our templates --- the question of the effect of gravitational backreaction on the SGWB has already been mentioned, as one example.
+Theoretical uncertainties on the cosmic string modelling might indeed introduce systematics, meaning that the true string signal might be slightly different from our templates --- the question of the effect of gravitational backreaction on the SGWB has already been mentioned, as one example.

-To get a first-order sense of the reconstruction performance in such a scenario, we take advantage of one of its features: the template used to inject the signal and the template used to recover (or fit) the signal do not have to be the same.
-For our example, we will inject a Model II signal at a fixed tension and fit it using Model I.
+To investigate both of these questions, we take advantage of one of \texttt{SGWBinner}'s features: the template used to inject the signal and the template used to recover (or fit) the signal does not have to be the same.
+For our example, we will inject a Model II signal at a fixed tension and fit it twice, once using Model II and once using Model I. We will not fix any of the parameters of Model I, as we wish to see if it naturally selects the typical values of $\alpha$, $\mathcal{F}$, and $q$ mentioned above.
+We will then investigate both the recovered parameters of the fit using Model I, and compare the evidences for the fit using Model II versus using Model I.